 14. How often do you refresh the data for Company Surge® reports?

-Data is being captured in real-time.
+Data is captured in real-time.
 However, the data for Company Surge® is refreshed on a weekly basis and new data becomes available every Saturday.

 15. How often do you update your topic taxonomy?

 We're continuously evaluating updates and improvements to our taxonomy based on customer and partner requests, and industry trends.
 We update our topic taxonomy every 1-2 months.
-To download our most updated taxonomy, please visit www.bombora.com.
+Download our latest taxonomy.

 16. How do I activate my Company Surge® data through digital or programmatic channels?

 Once you've created a Company Surge® report and have a targeted list of companies actively researching topics relevant to you, you can easily create a digital audience segment to activate across digital or programmatic channels directly from Bombora's interface.
-This can be done with our Digital Audience Builder product.
+This can be done with Digital Audience Builder.
 If you do not have access to Digital Audience Builder, please reach out to your Bombora account contact.

-Refer to the Digital Audience Builder User Guide for the steps on how to do this.
+Refer to the Digital Audience Builder User Guide for instructions.

-15. What is an 'Always-On Company Surge®' segment and how do I activate it through digital and programmatic channels?
+17. What is an 'Always-On Company Surge®' segment and how do I activate it through digital and programmatic channels?

 An 'Always-On Company Surge®' segment is one that automatically updates a segment with businesses actively researching specific topics and removes those no longer interested on an ongoing basis.
 Currently, we offer always-on segments exclusively through MediaMath, Eyeota, Oracle BlueKai, Adobe, LinkedIn, The Trade Desk, LiveRamp, and Lotame.

 For more information on how to activate an 'Always-On Company Surge®' segment, refer to the Digital Audience Builder User Guide.

 18. What if there is a topic that I want to monitor that is not on the list?

-We're consistently evaluating updates to our topic taxonomy to reflect customer suggestions and industry trends.
+We're consistently evaluating updates to our topic taxonomy to reflect customer and partner suggestions, and industry trends.
 If there are topics that you're interested in that are not included, please send an email to email@example.com with your topic suggestion, a short description and any related content links.